-- ✓ Most adolescents consumed rice, potatoes, onions, and tomatoes daily. - ✓ Most adolescents consumed masoor dal few times a week. - Most adolescents never consumed chips, but many consumed instant noodles and baked sweets multiple times in a week.
+- ✓ Most adolescents consumed rice, wheat, potatoes, and onions daily. - ✓ Most adolescents consumed masoor dal a few times a week. - Many adolescents consumed chips and baked sweets multiple times in a week.

 EXPOSURE TO ADVERTISEMENTS AND NUTRITION MESSAGES

 Adolescents' exposure to food advertisements and nutrition messages was measured by asking adolescents whether, in the past 30 days, they had heard or seen: